ttasovac/campus/NEEDS_REVIEW.md

+- Adele Valeria Messina has either more than one first name or last name
+- Maria Cristina Piticco has either more than one first name or last name
+- Kenneth M. Price has either more than one first name or last name
+- Maria Fernanda Rollo has either more than one first name or last name
+- Nienke Van Shaverbeke has either more than one first name or last name
+- Rikke Toft Nørgård includes special characters.
+- Rikke Toft Nørgård has either more than one first name or last name
+- Henk van den Heuvel has either more than one first name or last name
+- Dieter Van Uytvanck has either more than one first name or last name
+- Kevin O'Connor includes special characters.
-- Francesca Dell'Oro includes special characters.
+- Kenneth M. Price includes special characters.
-- Matej Ďurčo includes special characters.
+- Erzsébet Tóth-Czifra includes special characters.

 - Marten Düring includes special characters.
-- Jeanette Falk Olesen has either more than one first name or last name
 - Darja Fišer includes special characters.
 - Fabrice Flückiger includes special characters.
-- Cristina Garcia Martin has either more than one first name or last name
 - Vanessa Hannesschläger includes special characters.
 - Jan Kaßel includes special characters.
 - Ondřej Košarko includes special characters.